CitlalliAvalos/Understanding-Virtual-Assistants-A-Systematic-Review/README.md

 - `ID limitation`: Unique identifier of each limitation
 - `Summary limitation`: Description of the limitation
 - `Category(1)–Category(5)`: Assigned categories (primary and secondary)
-- `Curated Concept`: Normalized concept representing the limitation
+- `Unified Concept`: Normalized concept representing the limitation

 ---